jw-ng/learning/docs/reactjs/no-wasted-rendering/index.md

 # No wasted rendering

-In this session, we shall cover how a naive thought of optimizing the `render`-ing of a ReactJS application led to a deep rabbit hole.
+In this article, we shall learn how a naive thought of optimizing the `render`-ing of a ReactJS application led to a deep rabbit hole.

 ## Contents